russellgill/hello/index.md

 - [Data Structures (Golang)](https://github.com/russellgill/GoDataStrucs) are a collection of data structures (and some algorithms) worked-up in Golang.
 Mostly the result of self-directed learning on the topic, with some experementation thrown in the mix.

-- [XInput Mapper (C#)](https://github.com/russellgill/XPadInput) is a small toolkit that allows you to map keystrokes to an XInput gamepad's output.
+- [XInput Mapper (C#)](https://github.com/russellgill/XPadInput) is a small tool that allows you to map keystrokes to an XInput gamepad's output.
 Great tool for games that otherwise do not support gamepad input!
+A work in progress.

 - [Digital Ocean Cloud CLI (Java)](https://github.com/russellgill/DigitalOceanCLI) is a minimal CLI tool for creating, viewing and destroying digital ocean virtual machines.